Research facilities and resources

 Designed to support innovation and collaboration across a wide range of disciplines, our resources cater to disciplines including science, engineering, art, design, architecture and psychology.
 We empower students and researchers to conduct pioneering work, supported by modern labs, studios and collaborative spaces.

-Facilities for art, design and architecture
+Art, design and architecture facilities

 The Kingston School of Art boasts state-of-the-art facilities, including modern studios, workshops, and the Moving Image Workshop, which features industry-standard technology for video and animation.
 Students have access to 3D workshops and facilities supporting ceramics, metalwork, and digital fabrication.
 These spaces encourage creativity and experimental approaches to research.